The Biker Chronicles

 Ride anywhere you want any time you want with whoever you want on any motorcycle you want.

 Read someone else’s story.
 Live your own story.
 Write it.
 Fantasize it.
-Write any story.
+Read.
+Ride.
+Kiss.
+Write.
+Live.

 Truth and fiction.
 Truth pretending to be fiction, and fiction pretending to be truth.